 Best for:

-- Contours closely to the head and neck
+- Closely conforms to head and neck

-- Available in a wide range of firmness levels
+- Available in multiple firmness levels

 Note: